Gateway Pacific Terminal at Cherry Point Proposal

 Pacific International Terminals, a subsidiary of SSA Marine, has proposed building a deep-water marine terminal at Cherry Point in Whatcom County.

-The proposed Gateway Pacific Terminal would handle import and export of up to 54 million dry metric tons per year of bulk commodities, mostly exporting coal.
+The proposed Gateway Pacific Terminal would handle export up to 54 million dry metric tons per year of bulk commodities, mostly coal.

 In a related project, BNSF Railway Inc. has proposed adding rail facilities adjacent to the terminal site and installing a second track along the six-mile Custer Spur.

 Pacific International Terminals has submitted development applications to

 In 1997, Whatcom County issued a shoreline substantial development permit and a major development permit for construction and operation of the terminal.
 Because of changes to the size and scope of the proposal, the county has determined that a new shoreline permit is required for the project.
 The project must undergo a full environmental review before the company can obtain a new shoreline permit or other permits required for the project.

 The U.S. Army Corps of Engineers, the state Department of Ecology and Whatcom County